pi11235/dm_dev_guide/work/flow.rst

    Each developer is to load 8 story points in their sprint.
 Epic
-   Epics are a special type of issue, created by the TSSW Manager, that guide your work over longer term cycles At the start of each cycle, your T/CAM will create an epic (or several) and allocate *story points* to that epic.
+   Epics are a special type of issue, created by the TSSW Manager, that guide your work over longer term cycles Before the start of each cycle, your CAM will create an epic (or several) and allocate *story points* to that epic.
    You don't work directly on an epic; rather you work on *tasks* (below) that cumulatively accomplish the epic.

 .. _workflow-jira-issues: